 Logical Cores = # of Physical Core * Thread on each core

 Therefore, Logical Cores = 4 * 2 = 8 cores

 Explanation: This above-mentioned hardware has a 4 core (4 physical processor units) processor and has 2 threads in every core so this has a total of (4 *2) = 8 logical CPU.

 This concept of behaving 1 processor (physical processor) as 2 processors (logical processor) is hyperthreading.

 In a nutshell, we can run a lot of applications at the same time with high performance if you have a hyperthreaded CPU.
 Also, Hyper-threading usually doesn't make your CPU much faster, but what it does is make it smoother and more responsive and help you clean up the hits and stutters that occur when you run out of threads.

 Hyperthreading creates two logical processors from one physical core.
 There are two separate hardware registers ( called architectural states) on each core.
 Therefore each hardware register has a separate program counter and stack pointer.
 But both of them will share internal microarchitecture components called execution units.
 So, hardware can switch between two threads ( two logical processors) by selecting register set A or register set B.

 During the processing of threads, some of the inner components of the core (called executive units) are always idle in any clock cycle.
 By enabling hyper-threading, the execution units will simultaneously process instructions from two threads so that only for much less time execution units will be idle during each clock cycle.

-In other words, Hyperthreading helps to hide the latency of the memory and allow prefetch buffers and other elements within the CPU instruction pipeline to remain full by alternating the tasks.
-The tasks that they are operating on to ensure that all the various execution units within the CPU are basically busy at any given point in time.
+In other words, Hyperthreading helps to hide the latency of the memory and allows prefetch buffers and other elements within the CPU instruction pipeline to remain full by alternating the tasks.
+The tasks that they are operating on ensuring that all the various execution units within the CPU are basically busy at any given point in time.

 Myth of HyperThreading